km776/A03/README.md

 * Git: Version control software
 * Repository: Virtual storage for code
+* Branching: Developing or testing features in an isolated area that doesn't affect the main program
+* Cloning: Duplicating repositories from any branch, has the metadata of the repository
+* Merge Conflict: A disagreement in edits towards a branch, where multiple developers edit the same content
+* Merge: Combines sequences of commits into one unified one (frequently used for two branches)
+* Pull: A request in which you inform others of the changes you've made; goal is to merge but may require approval
+* Fetch: Downloads the contents of a remote repository
+* Remote: The place where your code is stored - can push your changes or pull the changes of others before any of the other requests happen
 * GitHub: A web service that allows for cross-platform collaboration due to hosting repositories on its site
 * Commit: An edit to a repository
 * Push: The action of sending your revised files from your local system to a code hosting, cloud-based version control platform like GitHub.